 For those of us in the United States, it's a short week because it is the US Thanksgiving on Thursday.
 As a result, I've been thinking about all of the things I'm thankful for in my life, and one of them is this community.
 We have so many people who are willing to help each other out each day.
 Everyone is from a different background and has a different perspective, yet we're all brought together by Tableau.
 I've made some lifelong friends and connections through this community, and I'm hopeful, that many of you can say the same thing.
 With that - let's take a look into what's been going on.

 Have you ever posted a question in the community and somebody asked you for a packaged workbook?
 If you have (or even if you haven't!), Bill Lyons has created a wonderful document as to why you should include one whenever possible.
-Check it out here: Packaged workbooks: when, why, how
+Check it out here: Packaged workbooks and flows: when, why, how

 Did you miss Tableau Conference 2016?
 No worries!
 You can still see a lot of the content and sessions via Sign Up | Tableau Conference Live